Sailing League Problems: Perfect pairing lists and connections to Design Theory

 Note that a pairing list is neither a stronger nor a weaker concept than a block design, since on the one hand it allows for different values of $\lambda(t, t')$ while on the other hand the races have to be organized in flights.
 From a perfect pairing list we also get a block design.
 However, from an arbitrary block design we do not necessarily obtain a perfect pairing list, as it is not always possible to group the races into equally sized flights -- even if the block (race) size $k=\Ninrace$ divides the number of teams $v=\Nteams$.

-There is a design theoretic concept to attack this problem.
-A subset of $R$ is called a \emph{parallel class} of the design, if it is a partition of $T$.
-If the races can be partitioned into parallel classes, the block design is called \emph{resolvable}.
-As a consequence, a perfect pairing list with parameters $\Nteams$, $\Nflights$, $\Ninrace$ describes the same concept as a resolvable ($\Nteams$, $\Ninrace$, $\lambda$)-block design, and the terms \emph{flight} and \emph{parallel class} are interchangeable.
+There are design theoretic concepts to attack this problem.
+A subset of $R$ is called a \emph{parallel class} or \emph{resolution class} of the design, if it is a partition of $T$.
+If the races can be partitioned into parallel classes, the block design is called \emph{resolvable} (sometimes abbreviated to RBIBD, standing for \emph{resolvable balanced incomplete block designs}, see \cite{Handbook_ChapterResolvableDesigns_2006}).
+As a consequence, a perfect pairing list with parameters $\Nteams$, $\Nflights$, $\Ninrace$ (and $\lambda_{\min} = \lambda = \lambda_{\max}$) describes the same concept as a resolvable ($\Nteams$, $\Ninrace$, $\lambda$)-block design, and the terms \emph{flight} and \emph{parallel class} are interchangeable.

+If we require from a pairing list that every pair of teams competes at least once in some flight ($\lambda_{\min}\geq 1$), we are asking for a block design that is a \emph{resolvable covering of pairs} (see \cite{Handbook_ChapterCoverings_2006}, \cite{Handbook_SchedulingATournament_2006}).
+Asking for a minimum number of parallel classes (flights) to obtain such a resolvable covering of pairs has been studied in \cite{Haemers-1999}.
+With the additional requirement that every pair of teams competes exactly once or twice against each other a resolvable covering of pairs is called \emph{equitable} (see \cite{DHP-2003}).
+In this case, we have $1\leq \lambda_{\min} \leq \lambda_{\max}\leq 2$ and therefore $\lambda_{\max}-\lambda_{\min}\leq 1$.
+Hence, the sailing league problem is a generalization of an equitable covering in a sense.
+In design theoretic terms we are asking for a resolvable covering of pairs minimizing $\lambda_{\max}-\lambda_{\min}$ (is \emph{``as equitable as possible''}), for a given number of points (teams) $v=\Nteams$, block (race) size $k=\Ninrace$ and parallel classes (flights).

 What can we use from the theory of resolvable block designs to solve our sailing league problems in general?
 On the one hand, we can certainly obtain existence or nonexistence results of perfect pairing lists for certain parameters from corresponding results about resolvable block designs.
 On the other hand, we can use the existence of such designs for finding fairly good pairing lists with slightly different parameters.